Kardashian Sisters Don’t Want Blac Chyna Back In Rob’s Life, Kris Jenner Pushes Relationship For The Show?

 Kris quickly defended the show claiming that it was “what got him out of bed.
 He’s not in a dark room.”

-Kim and Kourtney, on the other hand, also expressed their thoughts about Rob’s situation admitting that their brother may have “misdirected motives” for Rob & Chyna.
+Kim and Kourtney, on the other hand, also expressed their thoughts about Rob’s situation, admitting that their brother may have “misdirected motives” for Rob & Chyna.
 Kourtney, in particular, thinks that the show is becoming unhealthy for their brother.

 “I would say the show has made Rob care way more about what other people think about him — which is not healthy.”